radioactivedecay/radioactivedecay/README.md

 ```

 Either command will attempt to install the dependencies (Matplotlib, NetworkX,
-NumPy, SciPy, Setuptools & SymPy) if they are not already present in the
+NumPy, Pandas, SciPy, Setuptools & SymPy) if they are not already present in
-environment.
+the environment.

 ## Usage